Cleaning Equipment for Injecting Drugs

 Hepatitis is easily spread through sharing needles and other injection supplies, such as cookers, cotton, and ties.
 Cleaning your skin before you inject is important.
 Also make sure to throw away alcohol pads and cotton wipes so that no one else touches them.
 If possible, wipe down surfaces before injecting.
 If new needles and injection equipment are not available, cleaning your injection drug equipment with bleach according to the directions below can kill HBV; it is unclear whether it can kill HCV.

-The best way to prevent hepatitis is to use a new needle and syringe each time, and never share any part of your works.
+The best way to prevent hepatitis is to use a new needle and syringe each time, and never share any part of your works (injection equipment).
 It is important to get routinely tested for hepatitis A, B, and C. Ask your healthcare provider about your risks for getting these types of hepatitis.
 If available, get vaccinated against hepatitis A and B to prevent infection with these two types of the virus; there is no vaccine to prevent hepatitis C.

 Bacterial Infections